kotoko/homeworks-for-studies/minix-SJF_scheduler/Readme.md

 If program wants to change its own scheduler policy, it can call function `int setsjf(int expected_time)`. `expected_time` must be `0 <= expected_time <= MAX_SJFPRIO=100`.

 * If `expected_time` is equall to `0`, that means that process wants to switch to default minix's scheduling policy.
-* If `expected_time` is not equall to `0`, that means that process wants to switch to SJF schedulinug policy and `expected_time` is an expected time of execution.
+* If `expected_time` is not equall to `0`, that means that process wants to switch to SJF scheduling policy and `expected_time` is an expected time of execution.